Here at Everything For Birds we have

 will back up their product.
 Don't buy a no-name cage that will come

 with no manual, no support phone number, and no warranty.
-Companies

 Functional

-Features & even more attention to detail!
+Features and even more attention to detail!

 First time bird cage buyers